Sleeping Kelly: Dutch Books

 \subsection{Dutch Book of Expected Value Maximizer}

-Suppose that Sleeping Beauty were to accept any bet with a positive expected value.
-Different Dutch books have been constructed for Sleeping Beauties who are ``evidential decision theorists" and ``causal decision theorists" that maximize expected value.
+Different Dutch books have been constructed for Sleeping Beauties who are ``evidential decision theorists" and ``causal decision theorists" that maximize the expected value of their bets~\citep{conitzer2015devastating,conitzer2015dutch}.
 Consider the following basic example against the halfer position from~\citet{hitchcock2004beauty}:

 Before going to sleep, Sleeping Beauty is offered a wager at almost 1:1 odds that wins $15+\epsilon$ if the coin lands tails and loses $-15$ if the coin lands heads.
 Each time she is woken, she is offered a bet that wins $10+\epsilon$ if the coin landed heads, and loses $-10$ if the coin landed tails.
 Both bets have an expected value slightly greater than zero, so Sleeping Beauty is presumed to accept all bets she is offered.
 However, if the coin lands heads she ends up losing $-5$ and if the coin lands tails she also ends up losing $-5$ by the end of the experiment.